Jesse1211/db-practicum/README.md

 - `EmptyOperatorNode` for empty result, does not has child & parent nodes (LEAF)
 - `JoinOperatorNode` for table join, has left & right child & parent nodes
 - `ProjectOperatorNode` for projection, has child & parent nodes
-- `ScanOperatorNode` for scan, does not has child & parent nodes (LEAF)
+- `ScanOperatorNode` for scan, does not have child & parent nodes (LEAF)
 - `SelectOperatorNode` for select, has child & parent nodes
 - `SortOperatorNode` for sort, has child & parent nodes